 The Wealth Shortlist is designed to help investors build well-balanced and diversified portfolios.
 We put funds under the microscope to make sure the list only contains the funds that our in-depth analysis indicates have the greatest performance potential.

 We never take payment or commission for funds to appear on the Shortlist.

 To use the Shortlist to build your portfolio, you should:

 - Be comfortable deciding if a fund fits your investment goals and attitude to risk.
+Learn more about risk.

 - Know how to choose and maintain a diverse mix of funds to reduce risk.
+Learn more about diversification.

 For investors who don't feel comfortable building and maintaining their own portfolio we offer ready-made solutions, which are aligned to broad investment objectives.
 For those who want extra help, you can also ask us for financial advice.

 The Wealth Shortlist includes funds across a range of sectors, and risk levels that won’t be right for everyone – it isn’t personal advice.
 A change to the list isn’t a recommendation to buy or sell.
 You’ll need to consider your own goals, attitude to risk and wider portfolio before making any investment decisions.
 Funds can fall as well as rise in value and you could get back less than you invest